Optimisation of time-ordered processes in the finite and asymptotic regime

-The method for optimising sequential models employed here allows us to derive upper bounds in terms of value functions, without treating the actual variables of the model -- in this case the $\{p_k\}_k$ and $P$ -- explicitly.\footnote{Recall that the variables of the polynomial optimisation are the coefficients of the $V_k$ rather than the variables of the sequential model $s_k$.} \emph{A priori} the solution does hence not tell us what the values of the optimal dynamical systems achieving the bounds may be, even if the bounds are tight.
-However, this can be remedied by first extracting the value functions from the optimisation and then running a second optimisation, this time fixing the value functions and optimising for the variables of the sequential model, here $\{p_k\}_k$ and $P$.
+The method for optimizing sequential models employed here allows us to derive upper bounds in terms of value functions, without treating the actual variables of the model -- in this case the $\{p_k\}_k$ and $P$ -- explicitly \footnote{Recall that the variables of the polynomial optimization are the coefficients of the $V_k$ rather than the variables of the sequential model $s_k$.}. \emph{A priori}, the solution hence does not tell us what the values of the optimal dynamical systems achieving the bounds may be, even if the bounds are tight.
+However, this can be remedied by first extracting the value functions from the optimization and then running a second optimization, this time fixing the value functions and optimizing for the variables of the sequential model, here $\{p_k\}_k$ and $P$.
 More precisely, if we found an optimal upper bound $\nu^\star$, then all value function inequalities have to be tight and there is an optimal dynamical system that achieves the bound.
 Now if we can find a system that satisfies all inequalities with equality, then this will automatically be optimal.
-To find such a model, we can thus consider the optimisation problem
+To find such a model, we can thus consider the optimization problem

-This is again a polynomial optimisation problem that can be solved with an SDP relaxation.
-In the following examples we use the solvemoment functionality of YALMIP~\cite{yalmip} at level $4$ and the solver Mosek~\cite{mosek} to solve this.\footnote{Note that solvemoment sometimes allows optimal solutions to the problem to be directly extracted, as is the case in the examples below.
-This is not surprising, as in cases where the Lasserre hierarchy has converged at a given finite level, the optimal values of the polynomial variables can be found in the moment matrix.} We find that in these cases the problem is feasible and we extract optimal automata.
+This is again a polynomial optimization problem that can be solved with an SDP relaxation.
+In the following examples we use the SOLVEMOMENT functionality of YALMIP~\cite{yalmip} at level $4$ and the solver MOSEK~\cite{mosek} to solve this.\footnote{Note that SOLVEMOMENT sometimes allows optimal solutions to the problem to be directly extracted, as is the case in the examples below.
+This is not surprising, as in cases where the Lasserre hierarchy has converged at a given finite level, the optimal values of the polynomial variables can be found in the moment matrix.} We find that in these cases, the problem is feasible and we extract optimal automata.